 Are ‘molecular patches’ a cure?

-Scientists hope that this type of therapy will halt or even reverse the symptoms of Duchenne muscular dystrophy so that the symptoms are more like those of boys with Becker muscular dystrophy.
-It will not be a cure because if proven to be effective, this treatment would need to be repeated regularly- how often will become apparent during clinical trials.
+Scientists hope that this type of therapy will halt the progression of the symptoms of Duchenne muscular dystrophy.
+It will not be a cure but may lessen the symptoms.
+If proven to be effective, this treatment would need to be repeated regularly- how often will become apparent during clinical trials.

 Further information and links